sto3014/LRCloud/README.md

 ---
 LR/Cloud is an Adobe Lightroom Classic plugin.
 It supports the handling of cloud-stored photos.
-It allows users to download multiple photos or remove their local copy.
+It allows users to download photos or remove their local copy.

 ## Usage